ManjuLanjewar/vsd-hdp/README.md

 **Labs**
 	<summary>DRC rules and Sky130 tech-rules</summary>

-To download the needed files, I used the following commands:
+To download the needed files, following commands is used.
+(Path to download: ~/Desktop/work/tools/openlane_working_dir/openlane)

 <pre>wget http://opencircuitdesign.com/open_pdks/archive/drc_tests.tgz
-     tar xfz drc_tests.tgz</pre>
+     tar xfz drc_tests.tgz
+     cd drc_tests/</pre>

 To invoke magic, following command is used in the /drc_tests directory:

  <pre>magic -d XR</pre>

 To load the sky130 tech-rules, clicked on (in the magic wizard) file, open, and select "met3.mag" which has the rules for layer3.

-Below is a screenshot of the layout obtained
+Below is a screenshot of the layout obtained.

 ![image](https://github.com/ManjuLanjewar/vsd-hdp/assets/157192602/6564df06-dca1-4246-b6f1-02c86e50b4bb)

 There are layout geometries with DRC errors, and each component of layout is named after a DRC rule number in the google documentation.